shadow/atlas/latency/README.md

 `--probe-list-age` that's functionally infinite.
 It would be smart to back this file up once it's generated.

-# `01-test-reachability.py`
+# API key

-The API key for this script needs the following permissions.
+The API key for these script needs the following permissions.

 - Get information about your credits
 - Schedule a new measurement
 - List your measurements

+Create an API key [here](https://atlas.ripe.net/keys/).

+# `01-test-reachability.py`

+This is the first primary latency measurements script.

 When stopping `01-test-reachability.py`, **only hit ctrl-c once**.
 The script will wait for existing measurements to finish, create the queued measurements,